RosettaCommons/documentation/development_documentation/test/integration-tests.md

 **Developers are expected to run these tests before merging code to `master`.**
 Non-developers should have no interest in the integration tests, unless they want to examine them as short demos.

-What integration tests do and not do
+What integration tests do and do not do
 ====================================

 The integration tests are "black box tests" that examine the results of big chunks of code.